WHDH (TV): Preempted programming

 As a CBS affiliate, the station preempted programming in moderation, in favor of more locally produced shows.
 From 1989 to 1990, the station delayed the first hour of CBS This Morning in favor of the children's show Ready To Go.
 In February 1994, CBS This Morning was dropped and picked up by WABU (channel 68, now WBPX-TV).
 WHDH then began airing an expanded local morning newscast.

-Syndicated programming

-The station's considerable local news output as of 2022 limits the number of programs WHDH carries in syndication; most of them air in non-prime slots or overnights.
-Programs include Dateline, Funny You Should Ask, Family Feud, Extra, Inside Edition, and Law & Order: Special Victims Unit.
-WHDH previously aired first-run episodes of the latter series from its premiere in 1999 to the station's NBC disaffiliation in 2016.

 Special events

 On July 4, 2018, WHDH began to simulcast the Boston Pops Fireworks Spectacular yearly with Bloomberg Television, returning the event to local television after a one-year absence.
 It also broadcast A Boston Pops Salute to Our Heroes, which was produced in lieu of the 2020 edition of the event due to its cancellation as a result of the COVID-19 pandemic.
+The national broadcast of the concert moved to The CW in 2025, but WHDH continued to air the event in the Boston area.